kraftek/awsdownload/README.md

     git clone https://github.com/kraftek/awsdownload.git
 2. Build and package the project: mvn clean package -DskipTests=true
+3. Assemble the jar and dependencies: mvn assembly:assembly
 3. The folder "lib" and the generated jar should be placed on the same folder.
 Then: java -jar S2ProductDownloader-1.0.jar for a list of supported command line arguments.

+Note: The project requires Java 8 to be installed.

 A simple example:
     java -jar S2ProductDownloader-1.0.jar --out D:\Products --tiles 34TFQ 35TNL --products S2A_OPER_PRD_MSIL1C_PDMC_20160103T183955_R064_V20160103T085753_20160103T085753 --store AWS